 Tennis Clubs & Events in Ann Arbor, MI

 Ann Arbor is one of the most tennis-engaged communities in the Midwest -- a university city whose character is defined by intellectual intensity, athletic participation, and a highly educated adult population that turns out for competitive tennis at every level.
 The presence of the University of Michigan Wolverines -- one of the most storied programs in collegiate tennis -- casts a long shadow over the local tennis culture, elevating standards for coaching, competition, and facility quality across the entire Washtenaw County area.
-U-M's Varsity Tennis Center (VTC) on the Ann Arbor campus is among the finest collegiate tennis facilities in the Big Ten, and the Wolverines women's team recently captured back-to-back Big Ten regular-season championships (2022-23 and 2023-24), giving local junior players an aspirational benchmark in their own city.
+U-M's Varsity Tennis Center (VTC) on the Ann Arbor campus is among the finest collegiate tennis facilities in the Big Ten.
+The Wolverines women's team just captured its fourth consecutive Big Ten championship in 2026 under head coach Ronni Bernstein, whose 13 Big Ten titles are now tied for the most in Big Ten women's tennis history.
+On the men's side, freshman Max Dahlin made Big Ten history in April 2026 by becoming the first player ever to earn both Big Ten Player of the Year and Freshman of the Year in the same season.

 The Ann Arbor area's private tennis community centers on four established clubs: the Racquet Club of Ann Arbor in Ann Arbor Hills (12 courts on eight acres, combining 8 hard courts and 4 Har-Tru clay); The Chippewa Club -- "where the players play" -- with 6 indoor, 8 outdoor hard, and 4 Hydrocourt clay courts (18 total); Huron Valley Tennis Club on Cherry Hill Road; and Liberty Athletic Club, offering year-round indoor tennis.
 Travis Pointe Country Club rounds out the private-club side with tennis offered alongside golf.
 Public courts maintained by Ann Arbor Parks and Recreation -- more than two dozen citywide, including facilities at Fuller Park and Buhr Park -- provide free, membership-free access throughout the warm months.